claire-manassanan/medallion-s3-redshift/README.md

 ```bash
 nano run.py
 ```
-then copy every thing in `runtohive.py` and paste to the script.
-Keep in mind that you need to adjust your 23 path in the script.
+then copy every thing in `runtohive.py` and paste it to the script.
+Keep in mind that you need to adjust your s3 path in the script.
 Then
 ```bash
 spark-submit run.py
 ```
 After the job is finished, you will get the metadata in your Glue data catalog and have output csv files in your output path.

 2. use aws [script-runner.jar](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-commandrunner.html)
 ```
 aws emr add-steps \